carlosrod723/home-depot-financial-analysis/README.md

 I will use Python in Jupyter Notebooks to perform all the data preprocessing, exploratory data analysis (EDA), feature engineering, model development, and evaluation processes.
 This interactive environment allows for clear documentation and visualization of each step, ensuring that the analysis is reproducible and transparent.
 By leveraging the power of Python and Jupyter Notebooks, I can efficiently manage the end-to-end workflow of the financial analysis and machine learning model development.

+### VII.
+Data & Data Extraction Process

+The `data/` directory contains the CSV files extracted from Home Depot's 10-K reports.
+These files include key financial statements and other relevant data used for analysis and model development.

+The data files include:

+- **CONSOLIDATED_BALANCE_SHEETS.csv**: Contains the consolidated balance sheets data.
+- **CONSOLIDATED_STATEMENTS_OF_EARNINGS.csv**: Contains the consolidated statements of earnings data.
+- **CONSOLIDATED_STATEMENTS_OF_CASH_FLOWS.csv**: Contains the consolidated statements of cash flows data.

+**Data Source-** The data was extracted from Home Depot's 10-K filings available on the SEC's EDGAR database.
+The relevant financial statements were downloaded as an Excel file, which was then then imported into a Jupyter Notebook for the financial analysis.